blacklightpy/vaultofknowledge/History/Timeline of Conflicts.md

 - Indus River Valley / Harappan (Northwest India and Pakistan)
 - Norte Chico / Caral Supe (South America)

-- 2200 BC: The Proto Indo-Europeans learn how to u
+- 2200 BC: The Indo-Europeans learn how to put wheels on horses

 ## Time Period 1 (2350 BC - 1700 BC)
-### Mesopotamia
+### Mesopotamia, Africa and Middle East
+- 3500 - 3000 BC: Middle east is getting complicated: Mitanni, Assyria, Babylon, Elam, Hyksos (Canaanites in Egypt and Sinai)
 - 2334 - 2154 BC: Akkadian empire was the first known major empire in Mesopotamia.
 - There was a merger of Sumerian civilization with Akkadian to form a Sumero-Akkadian civilization, and Akkadian would replace Sumerian
 - Canaanites appear in the region